 Recent research, extracted from the Point the Way report by Learning for Action of a coalition of Chicago arts and culture funders and capacity builders, shows nonprofit organizations in resource-depleted areas (often communities of color) experience a significant disadvantage in management capacity and infrastructure, often lacking even the capability of determining which issues to address first.
 Additionally, the Field Foundation of Illinois’s Heat Maps show residents in the study area are less than 10% Caucasian, which leads us to understand how racial inequity may be a factor in the decline in Chicago’s artistic vibrancy (Since 2015, Chicago’s ranking has dropped from 10th to 16th).

-By laying over our own Engagement Map, we see how many nonprofit arts and cultural organizations we serve in the study area.
+By laying over our own Engagement Map, we see how many nonprofit arts and cultural enterprises we serve in the study area.
 There is barely any cross over!
 So, in response we’ve avowed, “A&BC will reach all 77 communities by 2020.”

 Starting in January 2019 and carrying though 2020, the Arts & Business Council of Chicago (A&BC) will work to expand and deepen its delivery of programs and services through the 77 Communities Initiative (77CI) – a realignment of resources to prioritize supporting creative enterprises in divested communities.